Taylor Walls Player Props: Rays vs. White Sox

 Taylor Walls At The Plate

-- Walls is batting .278 with three doubles, a triple, three home runs and eight walks.
+- Walls is batting .259 with three doubles, a triple, three home runs and nine walks.

-- This season, Walls has recorded at least one hit in 11 of 18 games (61.1%), and had multiple hits twice.
+- This year, Walls has recorded at least one hit in 11 of 19 games (57.9%), and had multiple hits twice.

-- He has hit a long ball in two of 18 games played this year, and in 4.8% of his plate appearances.
+- He has hit a long ball in two of 19 games played this season, and in 4.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.